 Lac Le Jeune real estate guide & listings for sale

-It is relatively quiet in Lac Le Jeune, thanks to the presence of very few people out and about on the streets.
-Parks are spread out sporadically, which makes them rather difficult to get to.
-Despite that, residents will be able to access parks in nearby neighbourhoods.
+Lac Le Jeune is relatively quiet, due to the presence of very few people out and about on the streets.
+Public green spaces are sparse, resulting in them being rather difficult to reach from the majority of locations in this part of the city.
+Despite that, residents will be able to access green spaces in nearby neighbourhoods.